HighOakRobotics/2020OffseasonDocs/_pages/introduction.md

 ---
 permalink: /
+title: Our Definition of "Advanced FTC Control System"
 ---

-# Our Definition of "Advanced FTC Control System"

 Our software development environment and hardware components of a competitive FTC control system consist of the following: